CurveDocs/curve-docs/docs/contributing/uv.md

 ]
 ```

 Compilation dependecies version should **ALWAYS** be pinned to a specific version.
-This allows us to fix the dependencies to an audited version and manually introduce changes that might break the code.
+This allows us to fix the dependencies to an audited version.

 Example `pyproject.toml` development dependencies:
 ```toml